DimEvil/bio_mobilization_workshop/_episodes/27-ipt-basic.md

 > ## Exercises 3: Publish this sample based dataset dataset on the Croatian IPT [ipt.bioportal.hr](https://ipt.bioportal.hr)
 >
-> Unfortunately, in most cases you will not have a DwC-a file availble, meaning, that you should, together with the data researcher or person who would like to publish his or her data to GBIF, create a dwc-a.
-The IPT is a good tool to create dwc-archives.
+> Unfortunately, in most cases you will not have a DwC-a file availble, meaning, that you should, together with the data researcher or person who would like to publish his or her data to GBIF, create a dwc-a. <br> The IPT is a good tool to create dwc-archives.
 For this exercise we prepared all the files needed to generate a dwc-a.
-> Make sure you are logged in on the IPT instance.
+> Make sure you are logged in on the IPT instance. <br>
-> You should have recieved a pswdr and a login to the Croatian IPT instance.
+> You should have recieved a pswdr and a login to the Croatian IPT instance. <br>
-> You can find an occurrence file here [occurrence]({{ page.root }}/data/occurrence_odonata.csv)
+> You can find an occurrence file here [occurrence]({{ page.root }}/data/occurrence_odonata.csv) <br>
-> You can find the event file here [event]({{ page.root }}/data/event_odonata.csv)
+> You can find the event file here [event]({{ page.root }}/data/event_odonata.csv) <br>
 > You can find the metadata [here](https://docs.google.com/document/d/1rwI5zFHLyYv0tFx5dxaWrWEy6DFpcEB2nAeyVkzQPF4/edit?usp=sharing) **Copy paste only the minimal set of information on the right place in the IPT**
 >
 > > ## Solution